ory/docs/docs/hydra/sdk/api.md

 Revoking a token (both access and refresh) means that the tokens will be invalid.
 A revoked access token can no longer be used to make access requests, and a revoked refresh token can no longer be used to refresh an access token.
 Revoking a refresh token also invalidates the access token that was created with it.
+A token may only be revoked by the client the token was generated for.

 #### Request body